ZachBeta/kata_2014_09_26_db_zm/README.md

 4     1     5
 4     2     5                 49          Spare: 10 pins plus bonus of 10 from next roll (roll 1 frame 5)
 5     1     10                            Strike
-5     2     x                 60          Strike: 10 pins plus bonus of 1 from next frame (rolls 1 and 2 from frame 6)
+5     2                       60          Strike: 10 pins plus bonus of 1 from next frame (rolls 1 and 2 from frame 6)
 6     1     0                             Bad luck
 6     2     1                 61
 7     1     7